FI-Solutions/highcharts-vue/README.md

 }
 ```

-*Note that both ways of usage are **optional**, because wrapper automatically uses available Highcharts instance by default from peer dependency.*
+*Note that both ways of usage are **optional**, because the integration automatically uses available Highcharts instance by default from peer dependency.*

 ## Demo apps

-If you would like to play with live app created with Highcharts Vue wrapper, or just want to see how it everything should looks like, this repository include the demo examples, which you can simply run locally on your machine.
+If you would like to play with live app created with Highcharts Vue, or just want to see how it everything should looks like, this repository include the demo examples, which you can simply run locally on your machine.
 To achieve that, clone this repository, open terminal/console and enter below commands from the repository root level:

 To run the demo based on Vue v2:
 ```cli